theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/amazon-aws-s3/settings.md

 The settings in the left part of the window correspond to the ones of the [flatfile csv-destination](../csv-flat-file/csv-destination-settings).

 **Folder Path**<br>
-Enter a folder name without slashes here if you want the extraction to be extracted to a folder within an S3 bucket.
+Enter a folder name without slashes here if you want the extraction to be extracted to a folder within an S3 bucket.<br>
 Subfolders are also supported and can be entered as follows: Folder/Subfolder1/Subfolder2/...

 **Compression**